eatidal/SDA-Data-Science-Bootcamp-Final-Project/README.md

  From the above heatmap we can clearly observe that the target has a high dependance on the city_development_index which means candidates from city with higher amount of development index don't tend to change their jobs (corr is negative).

- According to my approach in selecting feature by 'feature_selection' technique, I Selected top 10 features from the data which is the best number that fit to my models.
+ According to my approach in selecting feature by 'SelectKBest' technique, I Selected top 10 features from the data which is the best number that fit to my models.

  The 10 features that are selected are :
 * city